rlemon/SourceUndead/README.md

 5. Run `npm install` to install the project dependencies
 6. Login to mysql using the credentials you created
 7. Run `database.sql` to create the database and tables
+8. Set up Redis server on your machine!
+Make sure Redis is running
-8. Run `babel-node server` to compile the code and start the server*
+9. Run `babel-node server` to compile the code and start the server*

 *Note: Eventually I will export a distribution model that does not require babel.
 If you do this on your own, use `node server.js --harmony` to start the server.